I wish to inspire readers, teachers, and book clubs to bake along with their reading and promote discussion about the books we've enjoyed.

 Sadie’s grandfather Bertie has a famous pear cake recipe that he makes several times throughout the novel.
-While he doesn’t specify anything in the recipe, I chose flavors that would complement the pears without overwhelming it.
-This is my estimation of what Bertie’s Pear Cake would taste like, but in cupcake form.
+While he doesn’t specify anything in the recipe, I chose flavors that would complement the pears without overwhelming them.
+This is my estimation of what Bertie’s Pear Cake would taste like but in cupcake form.

 - 4 cups cake flour, sifted